jnicholson-wcgs/WCGS-L6-Polymorphism/README.md

 Task 4

 Process the lists of shapes in main() to call the area() method for each shape.
-Determine why the area method for specific shapess is not drawn - you will need to reseach overriding and abstract classes.
+Determine why the area method for specific shapess is not called - you will need to reseach overriding and abstract classes.